TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 .. note::

-	In TYPO3 you can not generate classes with the new operator, but with t3lib_div::makeInstance (className).
+	In TYPO3 you can not generate classes with the new operator, but with GeneralUtility::makeInstance (className).
 In the example above, we wanted to concentrate on the essentials, so we have used new there.

 Reconstitute objects with repositories